y33les/mdlint-compat/README.md

 1. Download the latest release and extract it into a new folder.
 1. Open the folder in Windows Explorer.
+1. Copy the Markdown file you wish to fix into the folder containing mdlint-compat.
-1. Drag and drop the Markdown file you wish to fix on to the batch script named `DROP_FILES_HERE.bat`.  mdlint-compat will automatically produce a fixed version of your file with the extension `.fixed.md`.
+1. Drag and drop your Markdown file on to the batch script named `DROP_FILES_HERE.bat`.  mdlint-compat will automatically produce a fixed version of your file with the extension `.fixed.md`.
     - **N.B.:** Your Markdown file _must_ end with the extension `.md` or pymarkdownlnt will fail!

+---

 > _Many thanks to [@jackdewinter](https://github.com/jackdewinter) for
 the [pymarkdown](https://github.com/jackdewinter/pymarkdown) library